 Whether you're already a teacher or looking to enter the field, the Master of Education degree can turn your passion for education into a rewarding career.

-The program offers initial licensure in the fields of elementary teaching (grades 1-6) and middle/secondary teaching (grades 5-8 or 8-12) for biology, English language arts, history, mathematics and Spanish.
-The option for an additional endorsement in Teaching Students with Moderate Learning Disabilities is also available.
+The program offers initial licensure in the fields of elementary teaching (grades 1-6) and non-licensure concentrations.
+The option for an additional endorsement in Teaching Students with Moderate Learning Disabilities or ELL is also available.

-The Master of Education in Urban Education is framed around six key performance areas and learning goals:
+The Master of Education is framed around six key performance areas and learning goals:

 - Learning and creating learning communities